What is ‘organic search’?

 In online search, ‘organic’ is used to differentiate unpaid search results from paid results (we’ll focus on Google search results from this point forward since Google is currently the dominant search engine).

-Otherwise stated, were it not for the organic part, Google would not have earned $26.3 billion* in search revenue in Q3 of 2020.
+Otherwise stated, Google would not have earned $48 billion in search revenue in Q4 2023 without the organic part.

 Invoking organic search results